Will-of-the-Wisp/Resources/README.md

 # Resources
-A collection of resources created by [Will o' Wisp Games](http://www.willowispgames.com/) for the MIT Licensed Open Source version of [Torque3D](http://www.torque3d.org/) from [GarageGames](http://www.garagegames.com/).
+A collection of resources created by Jesse Allen for the MIT Licensed Open Source version of [Torque3D](http://www.torque3d.org/) from [GarageGames](http://www.garagegames.com/).

 # License
-All resources are MIT Licensed under the original license included with Torque3D.<br> No clauses, no additions, no requirements.
+All resources are MIT Licensed under the original license included with Torque3D.<br>
+No clauses, no additions, no requirements.
 Enjoy the resource.<br>
-If you find any resources helpful you can thank us or show your support by leaving feedback on our [blog](http://www.willowispgames.com/blog/).